calyx-servicios/grupopgk/subscription_templates/README.rst

 |badge1| |badge2| |badge3|

-    This module adds multiple templates on product.
+    This module adds multiple templates in the product and manages the subscription by sales lines.

 Install
 =======